iSOLveIT/protege_owl/_sources/index.rst.txt

 ---------------

 1. Make sure you are in the `Active Ontology` tab.
 In the view just below the Ontology IRI and Ontology Version IRI fields find the `Annotations` option and click on the `+` sign.
 This will bring up a menu to create a new annotation on the ontology.

 2. The `rdfs:comment` annotation should be highlighted by default.
-If it isn’t highlighted click on it.
+If it isn't highlighted click on it.
 Then type a new comment into the view to the right.
 Something like `A tutorial ontology for the Pizza domain`.

 3. Click `OK`.
 Your Active Ontology tab should like Figure 4.3.